 If you are interested in the Shepherd School you will want to click on Flute Studio and also on Advice/Inspiration, which discusses topics of special interest, including what I look for in a prospective student.
 To hear samples from my releases Dedicated to Barrère and Dedicated to Barrère, Vol. 2, featuring music written for the great Franco-American flutist Georges Barrère, click on Listen.

-The 2013-14 academic year promises to be one of the most exciting ever for the Shepherd School.
 In February the Shepherd School Symphony will tour for the first time, performing two programs on the East Coast.
 A concert in Baltimore’s Meyerhoff Hall on February 15th will feature piano faculty member Jon Kimura Parker as soloist in Rachmaninoff’s Variations on a Theme of Paganini.
-After heading north the orchestra will then play in Carnegie Hall on February 18th with violin faculty member Cho-Liang Lin as soloist in Christopher Rouse’s violin concerto.
+After heading north the orchestra will play in Carnegie Hall on February 18th with violin faculty member Cho-Liang Lin as soloist in Christopher Rouse’s violin concerto.
 Both programs will include Berlioz’s Le corsaire overture and Bartok’s Concerto for Orchestra, and will be conducted by our remarkable director of orchestras, Larry Rachleff.

-The 19 flutists who attended Flauti came from as far away as Australia, Peru, Panama, Costa Rica, Canada, and the States; those participants who traveled the shortest distance were two Spaniards and a Japanese flutist who lives in Spain.
-During our days together in an historic 12th century castle we were surrounded by beautiful countryside (fields of sunflowers and rolling hills with views of distant walled medieval towns) and nourished by astonishingly delicious Tuscan cuisine.
-Making music in this setting, where Sergio had spent his childhood, proved inspiring and transformative for students and faculty alike .
+Flauti al Castello is an eight-day residential seminar in Anghiari (near Arezzo, as in Guido d’Arezzo, for those of you who have learned about the Guidonian hand in music history!).
+Co-taught by Italian-American flutist Sergio Pallottelli, myself, and New Haven-based pianist William Braun, the program espouses a holistic approach to flute-playing and is unique because of the historic setting in which we work and the extraordinary art that we are able to visit nearby.
+The 19 flutists who attended our first Flauti came from as far away as Australia, Peru, Panama, Costa Rica, Canada, and the States; those flutists who traveled the shortest distance were two Spaniards and a Japanese flutist who lives in Spain.
+During our days together in the historic 12th century Sorci Castle (Castello di Sorci) we were surrounded by fields of sunflowers and rolling hills with views of distant walled medieval towns, and nourished by astonishingly delicious Tuscan cuisine.
+Making music in this setting, where Sergio had spent his childhood, proved inspiring and transformative for students and faculty alike.

 For information about various recitals, ensemble concerts, and guest master classes at Rice throughout the year you should consult our Studio Events calendar, which will be further updated as more events are scheduled.
-Concerts and Classes includes my upcoming performances and will also list the festivals where I’ll be teaching and performing during the summer months, once exact 2014 dates are confirmed.
+Concerts and Classes includes my upcoming performances.

 Thank you for visiting…Enjoy the site!